 With aviation, it is hard to put into words what it is that has totally enraptured me.
 My best attempt is to highlight the graceful lines of all types of aircraft - visually describe the ability to overcome gravitational restrictions to soar above the clouds and view God’s beautiful creation from a totally new perspective - depict the powerful thrust that catapults the pilot into the air - capture the fusion of man and machine to accomplish incredible feats aloft.
 I am always thinking about how to better take the viewer to places I’ve been by sharing the things I have experienced, as well as the adventures of others with whom I am fortunate to speak.

-Despite my college training, it was artist Bob Way who really taught me the principles of color mixing and composition, and started me on a never-ending quest to see better.
+Despite my college training, it was artist Bob Way who really taught me the principles of fine art, color mixing and composition, and started me on a never-ending quest to see better.
 He also taught me the process of oil layering that yields the amazing depth and luminosity I have used in several of my paintings.
 His instruction, combined with talent from the Creator and the incredible opportunities He has orchestrated, have combined to fill me with purpose and intense satisfaction.

 Juried Exhibitions & Galleries